Over-the-Edge-Newspaper-Society/EventScrape/NGINX-SETUP.md

 - Frontend: http://localhost/
 - API: http://localhost/api/health

 That's it!
-Everything works through nginx on port 80.
+Everything works through nginx on the host port defined by `EVENTSCRAPE_HTTP_PORT` (defaults to 80).

 ## Setup Option 2: Use eventscrape.local (Better for Development)